Everything You Need To Know About Histamine Intolerance

 How to Test for Histamine Intolerance

-Remove the above high histamine foods for 30 days and reintroduce them one at a time by following the guidelines in my comprehensive elimination diet eCourse.
+Remove high histamine foods for 30 days and reintroduce them one at a time by following the guidelines in my comprehensive elimination diet eCourse.

 I use a test through Dunwoody labs to test for histamine levels and DAO levels.
 A high ratio of histamine to DAO signifies that you are ingesting too much histamine and that you don’t have enough DAO to break it down.